OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects-ubuntu.md

 # GNS3 Projects

 ## Goals
-- Learn to start GNS3 Project
+- Deploy an Ubuntu Server in GNS3.

 ## Resources
 - Personal Computer (Desktop or Laptop)